How to Leave Better Voicemails as a Salesperson

-I learned early on in my sales career the importance of an effective voicemail after leaving countless messages that didn’t receive a callback.
-The voicemail is your opportunity to touch base on a more personal level with a client.
-While the quantity of replies might be lower, the quality of responses will be higher (If you’re noticing a recurring theme of lower quantity, but higher quality in our posts, that’s not an accident – it’s a consistent phrase across many aspects of today’s sales world).
-But what are the best practices of voicemail messages that I’ve learned through the years?
-Keep on reading to find out.
+One of the things that every sales person learns early on in their career is the importance of an effective voicemail after leaving countless messages that didn’t receive a callback.
+Believe it or not, voicemail is your opportunity to touch base on a more personal level with a client.
+While the quantity of replies might be lower, the quality of responses will be higher., But when it comes to leaving a voicemail, what are the best practices that get you the best rates of return?

 Make your opening an unexpected one.